HelloStranger1/clox-craftinginterpreters/README.md

 # clox-codecrafters
 Following along with the Book "Crafting Interpreters".
-This is the C section, clox
+This is the C section, clox.